wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 - Make the analysis daemon choose the correct runfolder resolver by manufacturer.
 - Implement or reuse Elembio samplesheet generation for the NPG samplesheet cache from MLWH-backed LIMS data, keyed primarily by `id_flowcell_lims` / batch id as the main link back to LIMS, with `id_run` used for sequencing-run context and as a secondary lookup path where needed.
+- Change the Elembio default for library merging so it is true only when the product is to be aligned, while keeping the behaviour configurable on the command line in the same way as Illumina today.
 - Review stage 2 assumptions in `seq_alignment.pm`.

 Likely new Elembio-specific functions: